Cotentin History, Family Crest & Coats of Arms

 Early History of the Cotentin family

-Another 427 words (30 lines of text) covering the years 1770 and 1800 are included under the topic Early Cotentin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cotentin research.
+Another 214 words (15 lines of text) covering the years 1770 and 1800 are included under the topic Early Cotentin History in all our PDF Extended History products and printed products wherever possible.

 Cotentin Spelling Variations